Intranet-Development-Team/intranet-markup-parser/README.md

 # Intranet Markup Parser
 This Intranet Markup Parser parses human-readable IM code into HTML to be rendered in browser with PHP.

-There will also be a JS implementation in the end.

 ## Introduction

-You can use the parser like this:
+You can use the parser in PHP like this:

 ```php
 $parser = new IMP;